Hi beautiful,

 Set Sleep Goals

-Once you understand your current sleep patterns, it’s time to set some realistic sleep goals.
+Once you understand your current sleep patterns.
+Set sleep goals like:

 - Going to bed earlier to increase total sleep time.